AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 ---
-title: Install and configure AEM Desktop App
+title: Install and configure AEM desktop app
-seo-title: Install and configure AEM Desktop App
+seo-title: Install and configure AEM desktop app
-description: Install and configure AEM Desktop App to work with AEM Assets servers and map the assets to mount as a drive on your desktop.
+description: Install and configure AEM desktop app to work with AEM Assets servers and map the assets to mount as a drive on your desktop.
-seo-description: Install and configure AEM Desktop App to work with AEM Assets servers and map the assets to mount as a drive on your desktop.
+seo-description: Install and configure AEM desktop app to work with AEM Assets servers and map the assets to mount as a drive on your desktop.
 uuid: 79bc9de9-5708-41f9-ac43-68c1fd2a2129
 contentOwner: asgupta
 content-type: reference